On morphisms killing weights, weight complexes, and Eilenberg-Maclane (co)homology of spectra

 \subsection{The case of the spherical weight structure on the stable homotopy category}

-Now we apply our results to the stable homotopy category $\shtop$ (whose detailed description can be found in \cite{marg}; certainly, it is a Karoubian triangulated category) and the {\it spherical} weight structure for it defined in \S4.6 of \cite{bws}.
-We denote the sphere spectrum (in $\shtop$) by $S^0$.
+Now we apply our results to the stable homotopy category $\shtop$ (whose detailed description can be found in \cite{marg}; certainly, it is a Karoubian triangulated category) and the {\it spherical} weight structure for it is defined in \S4.6 of \cite{bws}.
+The sphere spectrum (in $\shtop$) will be denoted by $S^0$.
 We recall that the category $\bu$ of finite coproducts of $S^0$ satisfies the conditions formulated in Remark \ref{rtst}(4).
 The corresponding $t$-structure is the Postnikov $t$-structure $t_{Post}$ whose heart is isomorphic to $\ab$; the corresponding $t_{Post}$-homology functor is given by $\pi_0=\shtop(S^0,-)$.
-Besides, $\shtop^{t_{Post}\ge -n}$ (for any $n\in\z$) is the class of $n-1$-connective spectra.
+Moreover, $\shtop^{t_{Post}\ge -n}$ (for any $n\in\z$) is the class of $n-1$-connective spectra.
 Certainly, $\shtop[0,0]$ contains exactly the Eilenberg-Maclane spectra $HG$, where $G$ runs through all abelian groups.
-We denote $\shtop(M,HG)$ by $H^i(M,HG)$.
-Besides, our notation $\shtop[m,n]$ (see Definition \ref{dtstr}(II)) in this setting is just the one introduced in \S3.2 of \cite{marg}.
+We will write $H^i(M,HG)$ for $\shtop(M,HG)$.
+We also note that our notation $\shtop[m,n]$ (see Definition \ref{dtstr}(II)) in this case is essentially the one introduced in \S3.2 of \cite{marg}.

-In order to make the notation in the current paper compatible with the one used earlier, we will use the following (somewhat weird) notation for $H\z$-homology: (for $M\in \obj \shtop$) we will denote $\shtop(S^0,M\wedge H\z[i])$ by $\hsing_i(M)$ (so, it is concentrated in negative degrees if $M$ is a connective spectrum).
+To make the notation in the current paper compatible with the one used earlier, we will use the following (somewhat weird) notation for $H\z$-homology: (for $M\in \obj \shtop$) we will denote $\shtop(S^0,M\wedge H\z[i])$ by $\hsing_i(M)$ (so, it is concentrated in negative degrees if $M$ is a connective spectrum).

 Now we recall the main results of \S4.6 of \cite{bws}.

 \begin{pr} Let $M\in \obj \shtop$, $i\in \z$.
 Then the following statements are valid.

 \begin{enumerate} \item $\shtop$ is endowed with a certain {\it spherical} weight structure $\wsp$ such that $\shtop_{\wsp\ge 0}=\shtop^{t_{Post}\le 0}=(\cup_{i< 0}S^0[i])^{\perp}$.